belrah/MealVille-Restaurant/README.md

 ---

-## Technologies to be Used: Meal Ville Restaurant be developed using:
+## Technologies to be Used:
+MealVille Restaurant will be developed using:
 1. PHP
 2. JavaScript
 3. CSS (Bootstrap)